Emma-Gairin/RadarOmics/README.md

 On this plot, we see that hour post fertilisation (organised by row) exerts a major influence on biological processes, although some treatment-specific differences (organised by column) are already visible.

 ###
+### Dimensional reduction and plotting - PCA with other grouping design

 We can modify the function call by adding the argument _focus = "substance_concentration"_ which will use substance + concentration rather than groups to determine the main axis of variance when > 1 PC is retained.
 ```r